Alex Murdaugh defense spars with alleged hitman over medical records in botched suicide plot

 Forge Consulting, LLC, is a legitimate company that handles insurance settlements, but is not affiliated with the Satterfield settlement or the account owned by Murdaugh, the affidavits say.
 Murdaugh titled the account "Forge" as a "misrepresentation in order to facilitate and conceal misappropriation of funds in question."

 Fleming brokered additional insurance settlements in the amount of approximately $4,305,000.
-A settlement agreement stimulated that $2,765,000 was designated for the Satterfield family.
+A settlement agreement stipulated that $2,765,000 was designated for the Satterfield family.
 But the Satterfield family again were never notified of the settlements or received any of the proceeds from them, the affidavit says.
-The settlement agreements was not properly filed in court record.
+The settlement agreement was not properly filed in court record.

 On May 13, 2019, Fleming again wrote a check in the amount of $2,961,911.95 to "Forge."